 Indian Masala chai is a flavour that binds the entire nation together.

-A sweet milky spice tea brewed on low flame till the smell of milk & tea leaves infused with spices fills the air, before being poured into small shot glasses.
+An authentic masala chai is a sweet Indian milk tea brewed on low flame till the smell of milk & black tea leaves infused with spices fills the air, before being poured into small shot glasses.

 OOh, the joy of wrapping your hands around the hot cup or glass (if at the stall) and sniffing through the exotic smell is an emotionally engulfing experience in itself without even taking the first sip.